voletiv/voletiv.github.io/_pages/experience.md

 **Mentor --- Foundations of Artificial Intelligence and Machine Learning**

 This is a certificate program by IIIT-H Machine Learning Lab.
-I assist in creating tutorials on machine learning, and mentor participants during lab sessions.
+I assisted in creating tutorials on machine learning, and mentor participants during lab sessions.

 <br />